 Note:

-9. How to access a remote server using sftp command?
+9. How to access the remote server using the sftp command?

 # sftp [email protected]